Hongjiew/Hongjiew.github.io/_pages/about.md

 - 2025-01: Give a talk to Stability AI on LinGen
 - 2024-12: Release our latest work LinGen, which provides linear-complexity for video generation
-- 2024-05: Start my internship at Meta GenAI
+- 2024-05: Start my internship at Meta GenAI MovieGen Team
 - 2024-02: Zero-TPrune and AT-EDM are accepted to CVPR 2024!
 - 2024-01: Give a talk to Qualcomm on Zero-TPrune [[slides](https://hongjiew.github.io/files/Talk_Qualcomm.pdf)]
+- 2023-05: Start my internship at Adobe Research

 ## Work Experience